Your scuba diving certification. Once you get it, you won't regret it. A whole new world has just opened up to you. Welcome to the world of diving!

 You get to choose from a list for the other 3 dives so you can pick what interests you (such as fish ID, photography, boat diving, etc.).

 You do not have to wait to become an advanced open water diver.
 You can go straight from your open water certification to your advanced open water certification.
-However you must be at least 15 years old for the advanced certification or 12 years old for the Junior advanced certification.
+However you must be at least 12 years old for the advanced certification.

 If you don't know where to go to get your scuba diving certification, the first place to look would be your local dive shop.
 Most dive shops offer certification courses and can be very convenient.
 University and community colleges may also offer training.
 You can also check the yellow pages and online for listing of dive operators in your area.